 Xiangqi is recognized as a CLASSIC Chess variant, distinguished for its immense popularity and rich history.
-It was featured at the top of our pages in October 2001.
+The highest level of recognition, only three games are rated as Classic: Chess, Xiangqi (Chinese Chess), and Shogi (Japanese Chess).

 Coffee Chinese Chess.
 A Java Applet.